mattvenn/python-workshop/demos/xively/README.md

 # Requirements

-the mechanize library.
+the mechanize module.

-## Windows

-use win pip

-## Mac/Linux

-sudo pip install mechanize
+For installation instructions see the [Library Readme](../README.md)